Primrose Sonti: Parliamentary career

 Sonti was elected to the National Assembly in May 2014.
 She took office as an MP on 21 May 2014 and was assigned to serve on the Portfolio Committee on Public Works in June.
 During a parliamentary debate in March 2015, she referred to President Jacob Zuma as "heartless" and "a thief" and told him to resign for his actions in the Marikana massacre.
 She was asked to withdraw her statement but refused.
 In June 2015, she became a member of the Portfolio Committee on Social Development.

 After the 2019 general election, Sonti took office for her second term on 22 May 2019.
 In June 2020, she was appointed to the Portfolio Committee on Women, Youth and Persons with Disabilities.

+Sonti was not placed on any EFF candidate list for the 2024 general election and left parliament at the election.

 Personal life

 Sonti was previously married.
 She has one daughter and three grandchildren.